JTP0501/Breakout-Game/README.md

 # Stages Configuration File

 The `stages.json` file is used to configure the stages in the game.
-Each stage is defined by their P (type: int) its "weight" contribution to score, and a list of bricks (type: list[dict[str, int]]).
+Each game has global values P (type: int) its "weight" contribution to score, G (type: int) duration of powerups, X (type: int) percent chance of powerup drop, Q (type: int) streak increment, and each stage is defined by a list of bricks (type: list[dict[str, int]]).

 ## Format